 This book covers recent advances for quantitative researchers with practical examples from social sciences.
 The twelve chapters written by distinguished authors cover a wide range of issues–all providing practical tools using the free R software.

-Note that this book covers Social Science.
+Note that this book covers Social Science and, again, may not be considered an R book.
 However, there are some interesting statistical techniques to learn (e.g., Quantile Regression).

 “Learning Statistics with R” is a work in progress.
 The first draft is available for free.
 If you prefer to read a “real” book, there is also the option to buy a relatively cheap hard copy.

-The book is written by Daniel Navarro for his introductory statistics class (for psychologists).
-It covers a background on why we learn statistics and a short introduction of research design.
-The book progresses into introducing the reader to R, working with data (descriptives, visualization, etc.), and statistical theory.
-It covers parametric tests such as z-test, t-test, ANOVA, and linear regression.
-“Learning Statistics with R” also covers Bayesian Statistics in one chapter.
+The book is written by Danielle Navarro for her introductory statistics class (for psychologists).
+It covers background on why we learn statistics and a short introduction of research design.
+The book progresses into introducing the reader to R, working with data (descriptives statistics, visualization, etc.), and statistical theory.
+It covers parametric tests such as z-test, t-test, ANOVA, repeated measures ANOVA, and linear regression.
+Oh, on the topic of linear regression “Learning Statistics with R” also covers Bayesian Statistics in one chapter.

 There are probably more R books with a focus on Psychology or Social Sciences, but I am not aware of them.
 If you happen to know a good book, maybe covering a more advanced and/or specific topic, please leave a comment.